carlosp420/nymphalidae_diversification/MS.md

 Figure 7.
 BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
 There is no effect of this trait either on speciation or diversification rates.

 Table 1.
-Significant diversification rate shifts found in the Turbo-MEDUSA analysis of the Nymphalid maximum credibility tree.
+Significant diversification rate shifts found in the Turbo-MEDUSA analysis of the Nymphalid maximum clade credibility tree.
 Split.Node = node number, r = net diversification rate, epsilon = relative extinction rate, LnLik.part = log likelihood value

 Table 2.
 Likelihood ratio test between the model of increased diversification of nymphalids feeding on Solanaceae against a model forcing equal speciation rates (no effect on diversification).